OpenSTL/StrategicPlan2015/DraftPlan.md

 ##Goals for 2015
 What does your Brigade want to get done this year?
 If you’re seeking support as an Official Brigade Chapter, your strategy needs to map to one or more of the Code for America Principles for 21st Century Governments.
 http://www.codeforamerica.org/governments/principles/

+Please also refer to our complete list brainstormed goals, ranked by the number of votes from OpenDataSTL members present at our December 30, 2014 meeting: https://github.com/OpenDataSTL/StrategicPlan2015/blob/master/brainstorming.md

 ##Strategy & Tactics

 What strategy and tactics will you use to execute on your goals for the year?
 A timeline can be a useful way to demonstrate this.
-##Outcomes
-What are the outcomes you’ll see if you’re successful?

-##Draft Budget

-For 2015, Code for America anticipates it can offer Official Brigade Chapters a budget of $5,500 in support. **Note: this amount will be pro-rated throughout the year based on when a group joins.**

-Please draft a budget for how your group will spend this $5,500.
-The budget should map to the goals in your strategic plan.

-Areas where Brigades often spend money include:

-* regular events, like weekly hack nights and Meetups
-  - 12 meetups
-  - 12 (?) work nights
-  - Include editathons here
-  - Food and some material costs
-  - Assume no space costs

-* large events, like CodeAcross, National Day of Civic Hacking, or CityCamp
-  - food, beverage, space, material supplies, speakers, prizes, etc.
-  - Planning to eliminate prizes
-  - CodeAcross will just be food costs
-  - Budget Build4STL last, and max out budget
-  - See below for additional events

-* development and launch of app/projects
-  - Should be mostly hosting costs
-  - Perhaps some promotional costs?

-* hosting, marketing materials, etc.
-  - Need estimate on hosting costs for apps
-  - Domain registration (Brett will get quote)
-  - Twitter/facebook advertising

-##EVENTS
-January
+Many of our goals will be advanced during and through events and hack days.

+###Draft Events Timeline
+####January
-Health Hack Weekend: Partnering with the City of St. Louis Health Department to hold a "scatterjam" style hack weekend to redeploy existing Code for America health-related apps as well as create new health-related tools.
++ Health Hack Weekend: Partnering with the City of St. Louis Health Department to hold a "scatterjam" style hack weekend to redeploy existing Code for America health-related apps as well as create new health-related tools.
-Global Game Jam: Sending a team to the Saint Louis site for the Global Game Jam, with the intention of creating a video game based on an opensource dataset.
++ Global Game Jam: Sending a team to the Saint Louis site for the Global Game Jam, with the intention of creating a video game based on an opensource dataset.
 The hope is to use this as a means to increase awareness of the organization and opensource principles.

-February
+####February
 CodeAcross: Datathon
 A hackathon that focuses on the creation and analysis of open datasets.
 Cost can vary from $0-$5k
 Expenses Include: